JcDenton86/cordova-plugin-jc-googledrive/README.md

    }
 );
 ```
-The success callback will return a JSON object.
-The attribute `flist` will hold an array with the files found on user's Drive.

 ## RoadMap
 This plugin is under heavy development and it has been created as a requirement on a personal mobile project

 Functions to be included:

-- deleteFile
 - createFolderWithName
 - uploadFileInFolder (will allow folder selection)
 - disconnect